jamf/JamfMigrator/README.md

 **v6.2.4**

 * Fix credentials/servers not being saved.
+* Fix token not refreshing.
 * Disable destination server/credential fields if export only is detected at launch.
 * Add disable export only button if setting is detected at app launch.
 Button does not disable xml export, only the export only option.

-**v6.2.3**

-* Fix token not refreshing.
-* Fix credentials not saving to the keychain, when enabled, and servers not saving to the list of connected servers.
-* Added button to disable export only mode if setting is detected at launch.
-Does not disable save raw/trimmed xml.

 **v6.2.2**